ishandandekar/Churnobyl/README.md

 ## [Contributions](./CONTRIBUTING.md)

 Any help is always welcomed.
 The project is open-sourced.
 The key features that are needed to be updated are marked as TODO in readme as well as in code.
-Some issues accoring to the authors of the project are highlighted in the README itself.
+Some issues according to the authors of the project are highlighted in the README itself.
 If you think there can be any other improvement, please make a PR or an issue, and I'll go over it as soon as possible.

 ## Future additions: